scds/intro-twine/lessons/lesson2.md

 - Move your text into the designated text area created for you.
 <img width="75%" src="../assets/img/lessons/text20.png" style="border: solid 2px black">

-Twine allows for in-depth positioning and column editing that's rarely found on other applications.
+Twine allows for in-depth positioning and column editing that's rarely found in other applications.

 <img width="100%" src="../assets/img/lessons/text21.png" style="border: solid 2px black">

 ## Key Points / Summary

-- There are many ways you can customize your text in Twine.
+- There are many ways to customize text in Twine.